10 Drool-Worthy Knitted Bib Patterns for Every Little Dribbler

 Image source: Homespooled at Ravelry

 The blank canvas bib is an unusually shaped bib.
 It really is like a blank canvas where you can exercise your creativity to embellish it.
 It has no buttons or straps.
-No more fiddling and tying straps, button-holes and buttons, velcros.
-Size available for 6 months to 3 years old.
+So, no fiddling and tying straps, button-holes, buttons,or velcro.
+Sizes available for 6 months to 3 years old.

 Knitted using seed stitch, the neck opening is created by binding off and casting on.
 The pattern is not professionally written but it is fairly systematic.